Lourdle/PSFExpand/Documentation/APIs/PSFEXTHANDLER_UTIL_CABEXPANSIONPROGRESSINFO_en.md

 ````
 ### Members
 ##### pProgressInfo
-A pointer to progress information.
+A pointer to progress information structu.
 ##### phFile
 A pointer to a handle to the file.
 ### Remarks